Your Vote, Your Voice

 There are three ways you can vote early:

-- Request an early ballot in the mail, fill it out and drop off your ballot at one of several drop boxes around Omaha by 8:00 pm on Election Day (November 6, 2018).
+- If you requested an early ballot in the mail by the deadline, fill it out and drop off your ballot at one of several drop boxes around Omaha by 8:00 pm on Election Day (November 6, 2018).

 - Vote early in person at the Douglas County Election Commission (225 N. 115th Street, Omaha).
 In person voting begins: